l1t48/EasyBank/README.md

 - CORS
 - RESTful API architecture

+### 5.3 Other Tools & Testing
+- Visual Studio Code (VS Code) – Primary IDE for coding, debugging, and project organization.
+- Postman – Manual testing of backend APIs, validating endpoints, and inspecting request/response payloads.
+- Jest – Automated testing framework planned for backend APIs; note that this feature was partially implemented and later removed from the final project.
+- Cross-Browser Testing – Application tested on multiple browsers, including Google Chrome, Opera, and Firefox.

 ## 6. System Architecture
 EasyBank follows a layered client–server architecture designed for clarity, security, and scalability.
 The system is structured as follows:
 - Client (Frontend) - A React-based frontend responsible for user interaction, role-specific dashboards, and real-time UI updates.
 The client communicates with the backend via REST APIs and WebSocket connections.